Political and electoral system of CR

 Parliamentary Representative Democracy

-Czech political system is a parliamentary representative democracy, which allows citizens to elect representatives to make decisions on their behalf.
-This structure empowers the parliament while limiting the concentration of power in the executive branch through various checks and balances.
+The Czech political system is a parliamentary representative democracy, which allows citizens to elect representatives to make decisions on their behalf.

 Three Branches of Power